 4.1 Audible Locator Tone.
-Locator tone that tells the pedestrian that the intersection is equipped with APS and where it is.
+Locator tone tells the pedestrian that the intersection is equipped with APS and where it is.
 Pushbutton locator tones shall have duration of 0.15 seconds or less, and shall repeat at 1-second intervals.
-Pushbutton locator tones shall be intensity responsive to ambient sound, and be audible 6 to 12 feet from the pushbutton, or to the building line.
+Pushbutton locator tones shall be intensity responsive to ambient sound and be audible 6 to 12 feet from the pushbutton, or to the building line, whichever is less.
 The locator tone shall operate during the DON'T WALK and flashing DON'T WALK intervals only and shall be deactivated when the pedestrian signal is not operative.

 4.2 Verbal Wait Message.
-Acknowledge tone that tells the pedestrian that they have placed a call and informational message that tells the pedestrian to "Wait to cross" street name at intersecting street name.
+If available, the audio tone feature shall not be used.
+A verbal wait message shall provide a clear message to the pedestrian they have placed a call.
+The verbal information informational message "Wait to cross" street name at intersecting street name shall be used.

 4.3 Verbal Walk Message.
+If available, the audio tone feature shall not be used.
 The verbal messages shall provide a clear message that the walk interval is in effect, as well as to which crossing it applies.
-If available, the audio tone feature will not be used.
-The verbal message that is provided at regular intervals throughout the timing of the walk interval shall be the term "walk sign," which will be followed by the name of the street to be crossed.
+The verbal message shall be provided at regular intervals throughout the timing of the walk interval and shall be the term "walk sign," which will be followed by the name of the street to be crossed.

 4.4 Volume.
-Automatic volume adjustment in response to ambient traffic sound level will be provided up to a maximum volume of 100 dB.
+Automatic volume adjustment in response to ambient traffic sound level shall be provided up to a maximum volume of 100 dB.
 The units shall be responsive to ambient noise level changes up to no more than 5 dB louder than ambient sound.
 Tone or voice volume measured at 36 inches from the unit shall be 2dB minimum and 5dB maximum above ambient noise level.
 At installation, signal system is to be adjusted to be audible at no more than 5 to 12 feet from the system.